sileom/yolov4test/README.md

 # YoloV4 Test
-The repository makes a YOLOV4 hole detection in grayscale images from a Intel Realsense D435 device.
+The repository makes a YOLOV4 hole detection with grayscale images from a Intel Realsense D435 device.

 ## Minimum requirements
 * librealsense 2.29.0